mapbox/mapbox.js/API.md

 ### layer.url([url, callback])

-Pull a layer from a server besides MapBox Hosting that supports [TileJSON](https://github.com/mapbox/tilejson-spec), like a self-hosted [TileStream](https://github.com/mapbox/tilestream).
+Pull a layer from a server besides MapBox that supports [TileJSON](https://github.com/mapbox/tilejson-spec), like a self-hosted [TileStream](https://github.com/mapbox/tilestream).

 _Arguments:_